MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/how-version-history-settings-work.md

 Take an example of Contoso with an existing Marketing site with a set of libraries set to 500 major version limits.
 When the admin updates the organization version limits to 'Automatic' library, version limits for document libraries are set in the following ways:

 - **Library version limits on existing Marketing Site**: Version limits on all new libraries created in the Marketing site are set to the organization limits of Automatic.
-Version limits on existing libraries remain unchanged that is, limits won't be updated to Automatic.
+Version limits on existing libraries remain unchanged that is, limits aren't updated to Automatic.

 - **Library version limits on new Legal Site**: When a new Legal site is created, version limits on all libraries created in the legal site set to the organization version limits.